-The kingdom of Tangko was located on the island of Sumbawa, in the region of Desa Ongko, kecamatan Empang, Kabupaten Sumbawa.
+The kingdom of Tangko was located on the island of Sumbawa, in the region of Desa Ongko, sub-district Empang, District Sumbawa.
 Prov.
 Nusa Tenggara Barat.

 About the kingdom